Little Egypt, Hootchy-Cootchy and Burlesque

 We do know that the name “Little Egypt” can be attributed to at least three specific performers of the late 19th and early 20th century: Ashea Wabe, Farida Mazar Spyropolous, and Fatima Djemille.
 Donna Carlton adds Saida DeKreko, Catherine Devine, and Gertrude Warnick as other performers who claimed to be “the original.”⁵ Two dancers who appeared on early film recordings, Fatima and Raja, are also sometimes referred to as “Little Egypt,” and were quite possibly from the Middle East.⁶ In addition to these three performers, the name “Little Egypt” became a term for any solo female performer of the hootchy-cootchy, no matter how inauthentic or corrupted the actual dance was from its Middle Eastern roots.
 The name and idea also spawned many “imitations dressed in beaded tops and transparent skirts who very often did not even attempt to try to dance baladi.”⁷

 As for the dancers themselves, according to Donna Carlton, Farida Mazar Spyropolous did indeed dance on the Midway Plaisance at the Chicago World’s Fair of 1893, but not as “Little Egypt.”⁸ Details of her life and career are spotty, although it’s likely that she was born in Damascus, in what is now Syria, then lived in Cairo.
 She came to the United States when she was sixteen, where she probably lived in Chicago.
-At the time of the Chicago World’s Fair, she was 21; after the fair, she toured as a solo act, appearing in San Francisco, New York, and Havana, Cuba.⁹ She stopped dancing regularly after she married a restaurateur, although she did appear at the 1915 Panama-Pacific Exposition in San Francisco, and the 1933-34 Century of World Progress World’s Fair in Chicago.¹⁰ She felt the 1936 film The Great Ziegfield tarnished representation of “Little Egypt,” and also did not ike to be called “Little Egypt,” saying, “Egypt is a country… not a girl.”¹¹
+At the time of the Chicago World’s Fair, she was 21; after the fair, she toured as a solo act, appearing in San Francisco, New York, and Havana, Cuba.⁹ She stopped dancing regularly after she married a restaurateur, although she did appear at the 1915 Panama-Pacific Exposition in San Francisco, and the 1933-34 Century of World Progress World’s Fair in Chicago.¹⁰ She felt the 1936 film The Great Ziegfield tarnished representation of “Little Egypt,” and also did not like to be called “Little Egypt,” saying, “Egypt is a country… not a girl.”¹¹

 A petite Algerian dancer named Ashea Wabe greatly popularized the name “Little Egypt” when she became the focus of a New York City scandal in 1897, known as the Seeley Dinner.
 When she was hired for a “dance and a pose” at the bachelor party of one of P. T. Barnum’s grandsons, police raided the party.
-The guests and Wabe were called before the Board of Police Commissioners and a grand jury for questioning, as it was “widely reported” that Wabe had taken off “her garments one at a time” at the party.¹2 She clamed that what she did was “proper for ar-r-r-t,” and no charges were filed.¹³ The trial led to fame, and Oscar Hammerstein I, who owned the famous Olympia vaudeville theater on Broadway in New York, hired Wabe at the then large fee of a thousand dollars a week to perform in a skit based on the scandal.
+The guests and Wabe were called before the Board of Police Commissioners and a grand jury for questioning, as it was “widely reported” that Wabe had taken off “her garments one at a time” at the party.¹2 She claimed that what she did was “proper for ar-r-r-t,” and no charges were filed.¹³ The trial led to fame, and Oscar Hammerstein I, who owned the famous Olympia vaudeville theater on Broadway in New York, hired Wabe at the then large fee of a thousand dollars a week to perform in a skit based on the scandal.
 After Wabe’s appearance on Broadway, a host of imitators calling themselves “Little Egypt” began appearing at Coney Island, vaudeville, circus acts, and carnival shows.¹⁴ In fact, so many carnivals and traveling sideshows featured cooch shows, elephants, and camels, and other “Oriental-flavored amusements” that their operators were often known as “sheikhs.”¹⁵

 The World’s Columbian Exposition in 1893, with its towering Ferris Wheel, grand artificial lakes, and neo-classical buildings, inspired the first amusement parks, and the hootchy-cootchy found its way to seaside boardwalks, such as Coney Island, and American carnivals.
 Some photographs from 1896 provide an image of a sideshow dancer who has the appearance of being genuine: Fatima, a Coney Island performer.
 Her costume has “authentic touches” and it is she who appears in an early film called “Fatima’s Dance” from 1897.
 Fatima performed her “Coochie-Coochie” dance for early filmmakers, including the famous clip recorded by Thomas Edison in which she performs a series of shoulder shimmies.
 The original footage had been censored, with long horizontal white blocks covering her torso and hips, because, as scholar Rebecca Stone says, “the shimmy was considered to be the most wicked and even the most unhealthful dance of the day.”¹⁶ Indeed, police arrested cooch dancers at Coney Island, and some cities threatened to shutdown traveling sideshows for featuring these immodest performances.¹⁷

-Despite being perceived as lewd (or perhaps because of it), as the United States entered the 20th century, Americans could not get enough of the strange and exciting hootchy-cootchy, and it became a quintessential feature of vaudeville and burlesque shows.¹⁸ Not only did Little Egypt appear uncorseted, she performed in public movements that highlighted her chest and hips—acts that a proper woman just would not do.
+Despite being perceived as lewd (or perhaps because of it), as the United States entered the 20th century, Americans could not get enough of the strange and exciting hootchy-cootchy, and it became a quintessential feature of vaudeville and burlesque shows.¹⁸ Not only did Little Egypt appear uncorseted, but she also performed in public movements that highlighted her chest and hips—acts that a proper woman just would not do.
 In Chicago, Sam T. Jacks—a theater owner and producer—claimed that he had introduced “Little Egypt” to the burlesque world at his own venue; regardless of who actually did first put an imitation Oriental dancing girl on the stage, the cooch dancer had become a standard, perhaps even requisite, character on the burlesque stage.¹⁹ She was first featured as an “added attraction,” and Mae West infamously experimented with the character in her vaudeville days, with furious stage managers threatening to dismiss her.²⁰ These dancers played up the scandalous aspects of the original, if they knew anything of what the original dancers performed at all; they would, however, often name themselves something “Oriental,” such as Fatima, Cocheeta, or even just Little Egypt.²¹

 In all her notoriety, Little Egypt as a character is often credited with being the first “striptease” act.
 Historian Charles A. Kennedy tells us that at the St. Louis Fair of 1896 a “World’s Fair celebrity” by the name of Omeena performed a “take-off,” which he interpreted to be, perhaps, the first striptease act in the United States.²² The Seeley Dinner incident in 1897 involving Ashea Wabe also contributed to the connection between Little Egypt and striptease; whether or not she actually had removed her clothing one piece at a time was not as important to the public as the idea that she had.
 Donna Carlton notes that four years before the St. Louis Fair, an artist’s model known as Mona had taken off her clothing at the Four Arts Ball held at the Moulin Rouge in Paris.
 Her arrest sparked riots amongst Parisian students, and the controversy, says Carlton, inspired striptease performances in Paris, which first appeared on the stage in 1894.²³ We might even trace the first influential striptease back to Gustave Flaubert’s encounter with Kutchek Hanem, a ghawazi courtesan, who performed what Flaubert described as the “Bee” in which Hanem “shed her clothing as she danced.”²⁴